sudosoph/docs/content/platform/environment/how-tos/change-origin.md

 ## Enable SNI

-If your origin has SNI enabled and serves multiple secure(HTTPS) websites using different SSL certificates then you should `Enable SNI` under `Origins` > `Common Settings` in the aperture portal.
+If your origin has SNI enabled and serves multiple secure(HTTPS) websites using different SSL certificates then you should `Enable SNI` under `Origins` > `Common Settings` in the Section Console.

 {{% figure src="/docs/images/enable-sni.png" %}}